GitHubDragonFly/HTML_CSS_JS/README.md

    - The DLi / SLi control those lights intensity
    - The material of the object is set to receive the shadow and it should be automatically visible with the change of the SpotLight intensity
    - Additional plane receiving shadow is set in the background, controlled by the `Shadow` checkbox, the SpotLight intensity and the opacity of the object
-   - Most of the OBJ / PLY examples were downloaded from [here](https://github.com/mrdoob/three.js)
+   - Most of the OBJ / PLY examples were downloaded from [here](https://github.com/mrdoob/three.js) while my own examples were created simply by using online services to perform conversion from PNG to STL, STL to OBJ and then OBJ to PLY
    - Windows 10 users do have an option to instead use Paint 3D and 3D Viewer apps to see these files
    - There are screenshots of both viewers, each with one of the included examples, shadow enabled